lizardsystem/lizard-security/lizard_security/object_filtering.rst

 To have the request available on the model layer, we need to use `django-tls
 <http://pypi.python.org/pypi/django-tls>`_.
 This grabs the request from the
 current thread local if it enabled via middleware.
-We can however set a request object by monkeypatching our filter...:
+We can however set a request object by monkeypatching the request object used by our custom manager...:

     >>> import lizard_security.manager
     >>> orig_request = lizard_security.manager.request